 - For Independent Living, you need special equipment

-As part of the NDIS, participants’ goals for living independently are also considered.
+As part of the NDIS, participants’ goals to live as independently as possible are also considered.

 People are asked about personal preferences for living arrangements, furnishings, daily chores, and the support services they are receiving.